SolidBench/rdf-dataset-fragmenter.js/README.md

 * `"outputFormat"`: The desired output serialization.
 (Only `"application/n-quads"` is considered stable at the moment).
 * `"fileExtension"`: An optional extension to add to resulting files.
 * `"iriToPath"`: A collection of mappings that indicate what URL patterns should be translated into what folder structure.
-* `"hdtConversionOpPoolSize"`: The number of concurrent HDT conversion operations.
+* `"poolSize"`: The number of concurrent HDT conversion operations.
 * `"deleteSourceFiles"`: If the sink should delete the source RDF file after the conversion into HDT.

 #### Composite Quad Sink